mrmichaelgallen/Portfolio-for-MichaelAllen/Team-Projects/Code-for-America/HARE/README.md

 What you did as part of team (link to files that you were helped with)

-Check out the official [GitHub](https://github.com/Koni-Davies/HARE) for this project.
+Check out the official [GitHub](https://github.com/Koni-Davies/HARE) for this project, which contain all the files.

 #### Results